Do you recall Ubuntu Light?

 But traditionally, it’s been an “either/or” proposition – either Windows in markets that prefer it, or Ubuntu in markets that don’t.
 The dual-boot opportunity gives us the chance to put a free software foot forward even in markets where people use Windows as a matter of course.”

-At the time Windows XP was becoming the OS of choice.
+At the time Windows XP was still the OS of choice.
 It was old, sure, but it ran well on low-end hardware.
-Windows Vista was newer but too resource intensive for these stripped down notebooks — and its boot time was untenable.
+Windows Vista was newer, a touch sexier, but too resource intensive for these stripped down notebooks — and its boot time was untenable.

-This let them sell laptops, netbooks and PCs with Windows Vista (staying on the Microsoft bandwagon) but also add some value to offset its poor performance.
+This let them sell laptops, netbooks and PCs with Windows Vista (staying on the Microsoft bandwagon) but also add some value to offset Vista’s poor performance.

 Ubuntu Light was a custom-spun version of Ubuntu 10.10 developed by Canonical for use by OEMs.
 It was not an OS made available for download (though an ISO image for it was readily available); you couldn’t fire up Synaptic and install an ‘ubuntu-light’ package from the archive.